SS GreenLight Racing | Joe Graf Jr. Atlanta Motor Speedway Event Preview

 Notes of Interest:

-Z Grills 8 in 1 pellet grills can grill, smoke, bake, roast, sear, braise, barbecue or char-grill.

-See how Joe Graf Jr. cooks with Z Grills by clicking here.
+Pink lemonade prodigies innovate, fusing an otherwise basic beverage with refreshing cranberry, and thinly sliced lemons, for garnish — earning its sweet, refreshing, and jubilant.
+And yet, miraculously sugar-free taste.

+Mango Tango tastes like a well-placed double entendre — two meanings, up to your interpretation.
+Perhaps, it’s a melodic, upbeat fiesta of juicy goodness pulling sultry-sweet dance moves on your tongue.
+Or we could be using Tango as code, letting you decide the most fitting “T” descriptive word.

-Saving You Some Money: As summer kicks off, Joe Graf Jr.’s other marketing partner Z Grills wants to help the NASCAR community save money – but also enjoy the perfect barbecue.
+Saving You Some Money: As summer has officially shifted into high gear, Joe Graf Jr.’s other marketing partner Z Grills wants to help the NASCAR community save money – but also enjoy the perfect barbecue.

-In preparation of their upcoming partner at Atlanta (Ga.)
-Motor Speedway this weekend, Z Grills Racing (ZGrillsRacing.com) is offering a 10 percent discount off your TOTAL purchase, using the code NASCAR at checkout.
+In support of their recent partnership at Atlanta (Ga.)
+Motor Speedway last weekend, Z Grills Racing (ZGrillsRacing.com) is offering a 10 percent discount off your TOTAL purchase, using the code NASCAR at checkout.

-Z Grills Racing Tip of the Week: In this weekend’s Z Grills Racing tip of the week: Season your new pellet grill according to the manufacturer’s directions (a process that usually takes 45 minutes to one hour).
-This burns off any residual oils from the manufacturing process.

-New Leadership: SS GreenLight Racing announced this week that Joe Williams will take over crew chief duties for Joe Graf Jr. beginning with this weekend’s race at Atlanta (Ga.)
-Motor Speedway.
+New Leadership: SS GreenLight Racing announced last week that Joe Williams will take over crew chief duties for Joe Graf Jr. for the remainder of the 2021 NASCAR Xfinity Series season.

 Williams joins SS GreenLight Racing after a tenure at Our Motorsports.
 Additionally, Danny Johnson joins the Mooresville, N.C.-based team as car chief.